-- 1. Completion of all junior college requirements of the College of Business Administration. - Successful completion of both parts of the Regent's Testing Program (RGTR 0196 and RGTR 0197). - 3.
-A cumulative GPA of at least 2.30. - A minimum grade of "C" in all courses in Area F of the junior college core curriculum.
+- Completion of all junior college requirements of the College of Business Administration. - 2.
+Successful completion of both parts of the Regent's Testing Program (RGTR 0196 and RGTR 0197). - 3.
+A minimum over-all Grade Point Average of 2.60 (on a 4.00 scale) on the first 45 semester hours of college work. - A minimum grade of "C" in all courses in Area F of the junior college core curriculum.